dyno-might/dyno-might.github.io/_posts/2022-02-01-reasons-and-persons-part-3.md

 Asking "when did a person start to exist?" is like our earlier thought experiments.
 Some gametes combined and slowly grew into a baby and that's a full description of what happened.
 Asking when the person started to exist has no simple answer because personhood is not an all-or-nothing quality.

 (That's not to say that wouldn't shouldn't *give* this question an answer.
-I really wish Parfit gave "empty" questions a less derogatory-sounding name because it's a useful concept, and we should be able to suggest things like "that question might be empty" without sounding like that means the question is stupid.)
+I really wish Parfit gave "empty" questions a less derogatory-sounding name because it's a useful concept and it would nice to say "that question is empty" without sounding like you're saying the question is stupid or not worth answering.)

 Parfit also considers how these ideas intersect with utilitarianism: On the one hand,  they reduce the scope for compensation.
 If I hurt you now but pay you compensation later, that doesn't really deliver justice to the version of you that was hurt.
 On the other hand, they also decrease the scope of "distributive" principles.
 You might claim that it's important that everyone is equally happy, but but what does "equality" mean if people aren't separate?